DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/fundamentals/claims.md

 The *Subject* property on the context contains the principal that you issued during user sign-in.
 Some claims can typically be sourced from there, other typically come from databases or other data sources.

 {{% notice note %}}
-The profile service gets also called for requests to the [userinfo endpoint]({{< ref "/reference/endpoints/userinfo" >}}).
+The profile service gets also gets called for requests to the [userinfo endpoint]({{< ref "/reference/endpoints/userinfo" >}}).
 In this case you do not have access to the user identity since these calls don't happen as part of a session.
 You can check the caller of the profile service by querying the *Caller* property on the context.
 {{% /notice %}}

 ## Client claims